Close to You (Whigfield song): Critical reception

-Larry Flick from Billboard wrote about the song, "Wisely, Whigfield broadens its stylistic palette slightly by issuing a jam fueled by a chugging faux-funk beat.
+Larry Flick from Billboard magazine wrote about the song, "Wisely, Whigfield broadens its stylistic palette slightly by issuing a jam fueled by a chugging faux-funk beat.
 The wall of glistening keyboards raises the sugar quotient of the song's cutie-pie vocals and "ooh-baby-baby" lyrics to potentially diabetic heights.
 Is it good for ya?
 Nah!
 But what guilty pleasure ever is?"
 James Masterton for Dotmusic viewed it as "a soaring romantic ballad which calls for a powerful voice that Whigfield just about manages to supply."
 Ross Jones from The Guardian named it a "Streisand-esque slowie".
 Music Week gave it two out of five, saying that "after a trio of delightful frothy pop successes, Whigfield goes balladeering but her harsh voice jars with the undoubted sweetness of the song."
 Johnny Cigarettes from NME called it a "robo-ballad".
 Pete Stanton from Smash Hits felt it "is as mushy and sweet as a lime-flavoured Mr Slushy".